canonical/nginx-ingress-integrator-operator/docs/tutorial.md

 indicating that the request was successfully forwarded to WordPress by the ingress created by `nginx-ingress-integrator`.

-# Configure the ingress hostname
+## Configure the ingress hostname

-You can use the `service-hostname` configuration of the `nginx-ingress-integrator` charm to change the hostname used for [host-based routing](https://kubernetes.github.io/ingress-nginx/user-guide/basic-usage/).
+Now let's use the `service-hostname` configuration of the `nginx-ingress-integrator` charm to change the hostname used for [host-based routing](https://kubernetes.github.io/ingress-nginx/user-guide/basic-usage/).